 For SCOR's casualty business, the frequency and severity of claims and the related amounts of indemnity paid can be affected by several factors.
 The most significant factors are the changing legal and regulatory environment, including changes in civil liability law and jurisprudence.

-For further information on risks related to reserves, please see Section C.2.3 - Risks related to reserves.
+For further information on risks related to technical provisions, please see Section C.2.3 - Risks related to technical provisions.

 C.2.1.2.
 NATURAL AND MAN-MADE CATASTROPHES